Purdue-CS193/lab-1-jratnam/index.md

 What I like about 193
 -It is shorter than 180
--The labs are helpful in preparing me for the future -My Instructors seem really nice
+-The labs are helpful in preparing me for the future -My Instructors seem very nice